 For each budget, you are allowed to create up to five alerts.
 Each alert can be sent to 10 email subscribers and/or be published to an SNS topic.

-Q: Is there a cost associated with using AWS Budgets?
+Q: Is there a cost associated with using Amazon Budgets?

 You can create 2 budgets for free.
 Any additional active budgets accrue a cost of CNY 0.14 per budget per day.